Chair of Fommunity Forum, Community Lead for Emergency and Urgent Care; Care Contracting Committee and Union Board

-Community Contact for Communications and Engagement
+Community Lead for Dementia and for Communications and Engagement

 I joined Accord as I believe it’s important for ordinary people to have a say in how their health care is delivered and at the same time be able to support, or indeed challenge, the decision-making processes.
 I feel that representing the patient and carer has been even more important during recent changes to health and social care structures.
 I sit on a number of committees and am particularly keen on contributing to quality aspects of the patient experience.

-Community Contact for Equality and Diversity
+Community Lead for Equality and Diversity

 After retiring from a career in Education, I am keen to use my skills and experience to benefit the local community.
 My work as Inclusion Coordinator in a local school, and my passion for equality and fairness for everyone has underpinned my decision to become the Community Contact for Equality and Diversity with Accord.
 It is important to me to give something back to the NHS and I hope, through this role, I can influence decisions which ensure everyone in our locality has the opportunity to access high quality health and social care.